MikeSmithLabTeam/particletracker/paper.md

 Tracking the motion of objects in a video is an important part of the analysis in a diverse range of subject disciplines.
-It enables one to automate the extraction of quantitative information about size, shape, motion etc. A number of libraries exist [@Trackpy-@opencv_library] to help with this process but the code can be an entry barrier.
+It enables one to automate the extraction of quantitative information about size, shape, motion etc. A number of libraries exist [@Trackpy,@opencv_library] to help with this process but the code can be an entry barrier.
 Even for researchers with the necessary skills it requires a significant investment for each new project.
 Open source tools that can simplify and expedite this process whilst still being flexible enough to